amazeedaizee/NeedyGirlSeasons/README.md

 Milestone streams, special streams like in Welcome To My Religion, and the pen-ultimate stream in the Internet Overdose ending are not affected.

+### Note: You must have BepInEx pre-configured and enabled with the game to use this mod.

 -----
 The code in this repository is licensed with the MIT License.
 [You can find it here.](https://github.com/amazeedaizee/NeedyGirlSeasons/blob/main/LICENSE.md)